EA31337/EA31337-indicators-common/Oscillator/README.md

 overbought or oversold conditions.
 They are considered a subset of indicators due to their specific function and characteristics.

+## AC (Accelerator/Decelerator)

+The Accelerator/Decelerator (AC) indicator is a technical analysis tool that helps traders identify the acceleration or deceleration of a current price trend.
+It is based on the concept that changes in momentum often precede changes in price direction.

+Here are the key points about the Accelerator/Decelerator (AC) indicator:

+- Calculation: The AC indicator is calculated by taking the difference between the midpoint of the current bar's high and low prices and the midpoint of the previous bar's high and low prices.
+This difference is then multiplied by the volume of the current bar.

+- Histogram Representation: The AC indicator is typically displayed as a histogram chart, with bars above and below the zero line.
+Positive values above the zero line indicate acceleration, suggesting increasing bullish momentum.
+  Negative values below the zero line indicate deceleration, suggesting increasing bearish momentum.

+- Signal Confirmation: Traders use the AC indicator to confirm the strength of a price trend.
+When the histogram bars are increasing in size and moving higher above the zero line, it suggests a strengthening bullish trend.
+Conversely, when the bars are increasing in size and moving lower below the zero line, it suggests a strengthening bearish trend.

+- Divergences: Traders also look for divergences between the AC indicator and price movements.
+If the price is making higher highs but the AC indicator is making lower highs (bearish divergence), it suggests potential weakening of bullish momentum and a possible trend reversal.
+  Conversely, if the price is making lower lows but the AC indicator is making higher lows (bullish divergence), it indicates potential weakening of bearish momentum and a possible trend reversal.

+The Accelerator/Decelerator (AC) indicator provides insights into the momentum of a price trend, helping traders identify potential trend changes and confirm the strength of a current trend.
+By analyzing the histogram bars and looking for divergences, traders can make more informed trading decisions and take advantage of price momentum shifts.

 ## AO (Awesome Oscillator)

 The Awesome Oscillator (AO) is a technical indicator designed to identify the